sandstormports/gitlabhq/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 * Git LFS v1 original API is not supported since it was deprecated early in LFS development
 * When SSH is set as a remote, Git LFS objects still go through HTTPS
-* Any Git LFS request will ask for HTTPS credentials to be provided so good Git credentials store is recommended
+* Any Git LFS request will ask for HTTPS credentials to be provided so a good Git credentials store is recommended
-* Git LFS always assumes HTTPS so if you have GitLab server on HTTP you will have to add the URL to Git config manually (see #troubleshooting)
+* Git LFS always assumes HTTPS so if you have GitLab server on HTTP you will have to add the URL to Git config manually (see [troubleshooting](#troubleshooting))

+>**Note**: With 8.12 GitLab added LFS support to SSH.
+The Git LFS communication still goes over HTTP, but now the SSH client passes the correct credentials to the Git LFS client, so no action is required by the user.

 ## Using Git LFS